What Does a Digital Marketing Manager Do and How To Become One

 How to become a digital marketing manager

 The typical path to becoming a digital marketing manager includes the following steps:

-- Pursue education.
-Most companies require digital marketing managers to have at least a bachelor's degree, and some prefer a master's degree as well.
+Pursue education.
+Most companies require digital marketing managers to have at least a bachelor's degree and some prefer a master's degree as well.
 Research requirements in your area, and earn the appropriate level of education for your desired role.
 You can pursue specific disciplines if your intended industry prefers it.

-- Gain work experience.
+Gain work experience.
 You can earn relevant work experience through temporary or part-time marketing support positions or internships.
 Gaining experience through lower-level marketing support roles can supplement your education and advance your career.

-- Earn technical certifications.
+Earn technical certifications.
 Depending on your education and work history, you may want to consider earning certifications in content marketing, social media or inbound marketing to prepare you for the responsibilities of a digital marketing manager.

-- Prepare your resume.
-You should include your highest level of education, relevant certifications and your related work history on a resume.
+Prepare your resume.
+Include your highest level of education, relevant certifications and your related work history on a resume.
 Your work experience segment should include the company name, beginning and ending dates of employment and a summary of your responsibilities, contributions and achievements.